Truthful Mechanisms with Implicit Payment Computation: Preliminaries

 Note that in an individually rational mechanism an agent is ensured not to incur any loss {\em in expectation}.
 That is rather unsatisfying as for some realizations the agent might suffer a huge loss.
 It is more desirable to design mechanisms that are {\em universally ex-post individually rational}, that is a truthful agent should incur no loss for every bids of the others and {\em every realization} of the random events (not only in expectation).

-If all types are positive, then in addition to individual rationality it is desirable that all agents are charged a non-negative amount; this is known as the \emph{\noPositiveTransfers} property. \OMIT{ If all types are positive, a stronger property is desirable (and satisfied by~\refeq{eq:myerson}): a mechanism is called \emph{normalized} if it is individually rational and moreover all agents are charged a non-negative amount. } Finally, the \emph{welfare} of a truthful mechanism is defined to be the total utility $\sum_i t_i \cdot \mA_i(t)$.
+If all types are positive, then in addition to individual rationality it is desirable that all agents are charged a non-negative amount; this is known as the \emph{\noPositiveTransfers} property. \OMIT{ If all types are positive, a stronger property is desirable (and satisfied by~\refeq{eq:myerson}): a mechanism is called \emph{normalized} if it is individually rational and moreover all agents are charged a non-negative amount. } Finally, the \emph{welfare} of a truthful mechanism is defined to be the total utility $\sum_i \type_i \cdot \mA_i(t)$.

-\xhdr{Characterization.} The following characterization of truthful mechanisms, due to Archer and Tardos~\cite{AT01}, is almost identical to the characterization presented by Myerson~\cite{Myerson} for truthful mechanisms in the special case of single item auctions.
+\xhdr{Characterization.} The following characterization of truthful mechanisms, due to Archer and Tardos~\cite{ArcherTardos}, is almost identical to the characterization presented by Myerson~\cite{Myerson} for truthful mechanisms in the special case of single item auctions.
 The crucial property of an allocation that yields truthfulness is \emph{monotonicity}, defined as follows:

-\begin{definition} Allocation rule $\mA$ is {\em monotone} if for every agent $i\in N$, bids $b_{-i}\in T_{-i}$ and two possible bids of $i$, $b_i\ge b^{-}_i$, we have $\AAi{b_{-i}, b_i}\ge \AAi{b_{-i}, b^{-}_i}$. \end{definition} Recall that monotonicity of an allocation rule is also defined universally and/or ex-post.
+\begin{definition} Allocation rule $\mA$ is {\em monotone} if for every agent $i\in N$, bids $b_{-i}\in \types_{-i}$ and two possible bids of $i$, $b_i\ge b^{-}_i$, we have $\AAi{b_{-i}, b_i}\ge \AAi{b_{-i}, b^{-}_i}$. \end{definition} Recall that monotonicity of an allocation rule is also defined universally and/or ex-post.

 We next present the characterization of truthful mechanisms.
-In the theorem statement, the expression $\AAi{b_{-i},u}$ is interpreted to equal zero when $u \not\in T_i.$
+In the theorem statement, the expression $\AAi{b_{-i},u}$ is interpreted to equal zero when $u \not\in \types_i.$

-\begin{theorem} ~\cite{Myerson,AT01} Consider a single-parameter domain.
+\begin{theorem} ~\cite{Myerson,ArcherTardos} Consider an arbitrary single-parameter domain.
 An allocation rule $\mA$ admits a payment rule $\mP$ such that the mechanism $(\mA,\mP)$ is truthful if and only if $\mA$ is monotone and moreover for each agent $i$ and bid vector $b$ it holds that $ \int_{-\infty}^{b_i} \AAi{b_{-i}, u} \,du < \infty$.
-In this case the payment for each agent $i$ must satisfy
+In this case the payment $\PPi{b}$ for each agent $i$ must satisfy

 where $\mP_i^0(b_{-i})$ does not depend on $b_i$. \end{theorem}

 A mechanism is called \emph{normalized} if for each agent $i$ and every bid vector $b$, zero allocation implies a zero payment: $\AAi{b}=0 \Rightarrow \PPi{b}=0$.